 Another key thing to keep in mind here is that the exercise and entertainment needs will vary with age.

 For example, a Great Dane puppy will require more time spent actively exercising and training compared to an adult Great Dane.

-You’ll be looking at multiple play sessions throughout a day to help let our their puppy play energy, whereas an older Great Dane may be content with a single long walk each day.
+You’ll be looking at multiple play sessions throughout the day to help let out their puppy play energy, whereas an older Great Dane may be content with a single long walk each day.

 Putting their puppy energy aside, the good news when it comes to Great Danes is that they are a moderate-energy breed.
 They will need far less exercise compared to more active breeds like Huskies or Australian Shepherds to stay happy and healthy.